SondreWold/lexical_complexity_estimation/README.md

 # Collecting the raw data

 Not all of the data used in the paper is publically available.
-Links to obtaining the available data can be found in the paper.
+Links to the original sources can be found in the paper.
+Upon request, we can provide the collections.
+Please see the paper for contact details.

 # Processing